HITS-MCM/MD-IFP/doc/doc.md

 *This open source software code was developed in part in the __Human Brain Project__, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements  No. 785907 (Human Brain Project  SGA2).*

-# __Important notes regarding the file preparation procedure for IFP computations:__
+# __I.
+Important notes regarding the file preparation procedure for IFP computations:__

 ## Ligand structure
   1. __Ligand must be protonated__.
 For analysis of multiple structures, one can use the automated procedure implemented in the script Process_pdb.py that employs the Chimera software (https://www.cgl.ucsf.edu/chimera/).